hybgah/blockchain_based_database/README.md

 # blockchain-database
-This project shows simply how to implement a blockchain as a database.<br>
+This project shows simply how to use a blockchain as a database.<br>

 blockchain.py : Blockchain which can store a data.<br>